The Driving Companion

 Q. If I pass my test, what happens to my Driving Companion?

-A. You are required to tear out the perforated pages, including your Declaration, and hand them in to a Service SA Centre with your Certificate of Competency when applying for your Provisional P1 Licence.
+A. When applying for your Provisional P1 Licence, you are required to surrender the log book pages, including your Declaration, and hand them in to a Service SA Centre with your Certificate of Competency.
 You will keep the Driving Companion.

 Q. What happens if my log book is filled out incorrectly?